-The biggest challenge for travellers to Australia is how to get around within the country.
-If you consider that the travel distance from Perth to Sydney is 4,500 km and from Cairns to Perth nearly 6 thousands km you soon get a picture of how big Australia is.
-The long travel distances coupled with the low demand for flights and public transportation to remote areas makes it expensive to get around in Australia.
+The biggest challenge for travellers to Australia is to find out the best ways to travel around Australia.
+If you consider that the travel distance from Perth to Sydney is 4,500 km and from Cairns to Perth nearly 6 thousand km, you soon get a picture of how big Australia is and how challenging getting around the country can be.
+Long distances and low demand for flights and public transportation to remote areas make it expensive to travel around Australia.

-So it’s only with a thought out travel itinerary and accurate planning that you can make the most of your time and save money on transportation.
-Last-minute planning is a no-go in Australia, because of the high cost.
+So it’s only with a thought-out travel plan of Australia and proper planning that you can make the most of your time and save money on transportation.
+A last-minute goal is a no-go in Australia because of the high cost involved.

-That’s why it's important to learn a few key things on how to travel on a budget in Australia.
+That’s why learning a few critical things about travelling on a budget in Australia is essential.

-Depending on how much time you have and which part of Australia you want to visit, flying is definitely the faster way to get around in Oz.
-While fly and drive can be the best suited solution for those on a tight schedule, it’s not always cheapest though.
-If you cannot consider driving by yourself, buses is the second best option to travel on the cheap.
-Train travel is another great way of seeing the country, but while it's convenient in populated areas, travelling by train to remote Outback regions can be quite expensive.
+Depending on how much time you have and which part of Australia you want to visit, flying is the faster way to get around in Oz.
+While fly-and-drive can be the best-suited solution for those on a tight schedule, it’s not always the cheapest.

-Here below a breakdown of all viable options for getting around Australia when touring the country.
+Below is a breakdown of all viable options for getting around Australia more simply and smartly when touring the country.

 Flying within Australia

-Tip: Check the Friday Frenzy deals on JetStar or Happy Hour on the Virgin Australia to save money.
+Tip: Check the Friday Frenzy deals on Jetstar or Happy Hour on Virgin Australia to save money.

 These are the most popular airlines in Australia: